smashdevcode/getting-started-with-aspnet-core/notes.md

 Read up on HttpContext.Features
   This looks like a collection of request/response features???
   How does middleware work with this collection???

-Create new Windows 10 VM (using Virtual Box or Fusion?)
-  Install VS Community and Update 3

 Try using Docker from my Surface Book
   Use that machine for showing a demo of Docker???